Here is a trail map of the Kidney Pond area.

 of Pamola and Katahdin in the bunkhouse.

+gotten too far, so we decided to go back down.
 About 30 minutes later the rain stopped, things cleared a bit, and we decided to give it another shot.
 We stopped at Index Rock for some pictures and pushed on to Pamola Peak.
 The ridge was in fog which is a bit unnerving considering the drop but when it cleared off the views were well worth it.

 We spent some well deserved rest on the summit and headed down via